|

 Official Fujifilm NP-W235 Battery

-Fujifilm has put a totally new battery in the X-T4.
-There are no third-party batteries yet so if you need extras you will have to buy the Fujifilm batteries for now. |
+Fujifilm has installed a totally new battery in the X-T4.
+No third-party batteries are available yet, so if you need extras, you will have to buy the Fujifilm batteries for now.

 Best Third-Party Batteries